openvm-org/openvm/book/src/introduction.md

 - **Modular no-CPU Architecture**: Unlike traditional machine architectures, the OpenVM architecture has no central processing unit.
 This design choice allows for seamless integration of custom chips, **without forking or modifying the core architecture**.

 - **Extensible Instruction Set**: The instruction set architecture (ISA) is designed to be extended with new custom instructions that integrate directly with the virtual machine.
+Current extensions available for OpenVM include:
+  - RISC-V support via RV32IM
+  - A native field arithmetic extension for proof recursion and aggregation
+  - The Keccak-256 hash function
+  - Int256 arithmetic
+  - Modular arithmetic over arbitrary fields
+  - Elliptic curve operations, including multi-scalar multiplication and ECDSA scalar multiplication.
+  - Pairing operations on the BN254 and BLS12-381 curves.

 - **Rust Frontend**: ISA extensions are directly accessible through a Rust frontend via [intrinsic functions](https://en.wikipedia.org/wiki/Intrinsic_function), providing a smooth developer experience.